cburgdorf/rusty-rlp/README.md

 These numbers ☝️ suggest that `rusty_rlp` runs more than 4x faster compared to pyrlp.

+**UPDATE: The current numbers only suggest a 2x performance, because the benchmark was altered to work on raw bytes and the code now handles some additional conversions".

 ### How to run the Python tests

 `python -m pytest python_tests.py `